 - Start engine and check for proper operation of all gauges.
 Perform a telltale light test (see DIAGNOSTICS MENUunder Cluster Selftest in Section 5 Other Features).
-Indicator lights and buzzers should all be OFF before driving. - Using the message center display, perform a system diagnostic to check if error codes and anomalies were recorded in the vehicle electronic modules. - Check for proper operation of electric and air horns and back-up alarm. - Check automatic transmission oil level, using the pushbutton shift selector (see "OIL LEVEL CHECK USING THE PUSHBUTTON SHIFT SELECTOR "on page 2 in Appendix C). - Check that there is enough fuel in the tank. - Perform a parking brake test.
+Indicator lights and buzzers should all be OFF before driving. - Using the message center display, perform a system diagnostic to check if error codes and anomalies were recorded in the vehicle electronic modules. - Check for proper operation of electric and air horns and back-up alarm. - Check automatic transmission oil level, using the pushbutton shift selector (see the Allison transmission Appendix). - Check that there is enough fuel in the tank. - Perform a parking brake test.
 Check both primary and secondary pressure gauges.
 Refer to "Other Verifications" in this section. - Perform the exterior lighting verification using the test mode.
 Refer to "OTHER VERIFICATION" on page 9 in this section. - Walk around the vehicle and listen for air leaks. - Check for leaks and listen for unusual sounds coming from the turbocharger.